How to Trade with Support and Resistance

 - The shorts are those who have already committed themselves to the sell-side;

-- The uncommitted are those who have out of the market or remain undecided as to which side to enter.
+- The uncommitted are those who have been out of the market or remain undecided as to which side to enter.

-Traders with the fear of missing out would enter their trades the moment the price comes close to Support to get at cheap price.
+Traders with the fear of missing out would enter their trades the moment the price comes close to Support to get at a cheap price.
 And if there’s enough buying pressure; the market would reverse at that location.

 Let’s assume that a market starts to move higher from a support area where prices have been fluctuating OR accumulating for some time.